amishapai/BeeFlow/README.md

 3. Complete subtasks during focused work sessions
 4. Return to the task list with a sense of accomplishment

-### Focus Screen

-1. Select a task to focus on
-2. Use the Pomodoro timer to maintain concentration
-3. Complete subtasks during focused work sessions
-4. Return to the task list with a sense of accomplishment

 ## 🛠️ Built With